 Now I decided to see how these browsers will perform when extensions are enabled.
 I installed 5 popular extensions and here’s what I found.

-You will hardly see any difference in Chrome and Edge RAM consumptions whereas Firefox was consuming double the amount to Memory.
+You will hardly see any difference in Chrome and Firefox’s RAM consumptions whereas Edge again consumed less memory.

 Well, in this real-time test I can say that Google Chrome was the clear winner here.
 It was consuming less memory with or without Extension.
 Whereas Microsoft Edge was not far behind from Chrome, it did a pretty decent job.